Robert Granjon

 Evangelium Sanctum Domini Nostri Jesu Christi in Arabic, 1590, with Arabic types of Robert Grandjon, Typographia Medicea, Rome.

 Robert Granjon (Paris, c.
-1513 - Rome, 1590) was a French punchcutter, a designer and creator of metal type, and printer.
+1513 – Rome, 1590) was a French punchcutter, a designer and creator of metal type, and printer.
 He worked in Paris, Lyon, Antwerp, and Rome.
 He is best known for having introduced the typeface style Civilité, for his many italic types and his fleuron designs, although he worked across all genres of typeface and alphabet across his long career.

 Career

 The son of Parisian bookseller and printer Jean Granjon, he married the daughter of wood engraver Bernard Salomon.

-In 1557, he introduced his "lettre francoise" type, now generally called "Civilité".
+In 1557, he introduced his "lettre françoise" type, now generally called "Civilité".
 It was based on contemporary French handwriting.
 The first book he published using it was Dialogue de la vie et de la mort by Ringhieri in 1557.
 In a preface, he wrote that he hoped it would be a national letter style for the French language comparable to those of the "Hebrews, Greeks [and] Romans".
 He had received from Henry II an exclusive privilege to use the type for ten years, although it was apparently not enforced, as Philippe Danfrie and Richard Breton quickly brought out an imitation.

 Granjon's influential italic types had sloped roman capitals and a greater slope angle than some earlier italics in the Aldine style.

 In Paris and Lyons he printed several books of music.
 Granjon's types were widely distributed across Europe.
 His Greek types, in the style of Claude Garamond's Grecs du roi types, were also very widely used.

 By 1579, he had moved to Rome.
 There he worked on types for Oriental characters needed by the Catholic missionaries: Armenian (1579), Syriac (1580), Cyrillic (1582), and Arabic (1580-86).
 He collaborated with Giambattista Raimondi, the scientific director of the Stamperia Medicea Orientale, and Domenico Basa, the technical director of the Stamperia Vaticana, and contributed to the earliest printed editions in certain Oriental languages.
 He died in 1590 and was buried in the Trinità dei Monti church.

 His name continued to be known in the printing trade for the century after his death: in 1667 the Amsterdam merchant Paul le Conte claimed (dubiously, according to John A. Lane) that all his matrices were made by Granjon.